Personal Injury Mediation & Negotiation

 - Wrongful deaths.

-Mediation is a private, confidential, non-adversarial negotiation process that is used to resolve differences or disputes that is conducted by an impartial party, a mediator, with the purpose of bringing about a mutually acceptable resolution and settlement.
+Mediation is a preferred way of resolution in personal injury cases because it is a private, confidential, non-adversarial negotiation process resolves differences or disputes that is conducted by an impartial party, a mediator, with the purpose of bringing about a mutually acceptable resolution and settlement.
 The purpose is to help people communicate with one another, to understand each other and to reach an agreement that satisfies everyone’s needs and preferences.
 It is an alternative to going to trial that will save time and money.
 In mediation, there is no judge or jury that will make decisions.
 Instead, the parties involved make the agreements.
 Mediation is a form of Alternative Dispute Resolution (ADR) and can be utilized in many legal disputes, including personal injury of all types such as medical malpractice, dog bites, slip and fall, car crashes, truck wrecks, business disputes, and other injuries, if both parties agree to discuss the issues.

 When is mediation used in a personal injury case?